 “The U.S. government’s investment in girls’ education and well-being impacts far more than a single individual.
 Her opportunities for better health and a better future create a better life for her family, and build strong self-reliant communities and nations,” she said during the graduation ceremony held in Nairobi on Saturday.
 Read More

 Watch Microsoft’s bold celebration of International Women’s Day – ‘It’s HER’!
 Global Give Back Circle is proud to see our Esther Cheebos recognized as a ‘Woman Challenging the Norms’ in her crusade against Gender Violence of the worst form.
 Learn about Esther’s story and the stories of the other inspiring Women Making History!
+Watch

 The Global Give Back Circle helps at-risk girls dream big and rise as empowered leaders to become mentors to the next generation of young women in their communities.
 The program provides life skills workshops, tertiary education scholarships, strong community support, and an innovative mentoring model which underwrites sustainability through support from Kenyan and American private and public sector mentors.
 After successful implementation, innovation, and learning in Kenya, the Global Give Back Circle model has expanded to Rwanda, South Africa, China, and India.